eglasb/theme-neokai/README.md

-## A custom theme based on Monokai but with neon colors
+## A custom VSCode theme based on Monokai but with neon colors
+I am using it to code in Python